-These consolidated financial statements include the accounts of Secure and its subsidiaries and the proportionate share of the assets, liabilities, revenues, expenses and cash flows of its joint operations as at December 31, 2013 and 2012.
+These consolidated financial statements include the accounts of Secure and its subsidiaries and the proportionate share of the assets, liabilities, revenues, expenses and cash flows of its joint operations.
 All inter-company balances and transactions have been eliminated on consolidation.